cchurch/api-docs/source/includes/_sample_code.md

 ## Playing Live Video
 <!--===================================================================-->

 Video playback functionality can be accessed through the `'/asset/play/video.{video_format}'` API.
-We will show You how to use this API to play live video, though the same API can also be used to play historic video
+We will show you how to use this API to play live video, though the same API can also be used to play historic video

 Below is the Javascript code that creates the URL for playing live video footage with a HTML flash video player.
 You can run the javascript code on [this site](https://js.do) to generate the URL string